 Your motorcycle gets stolen at 3 a.m.
 With a Monimoto, your phone rings before the thief reaches the end of your street.
 With an AirTag, you wake up the next morning, notice the bike is gone, then put it in Lost Mode and hope an iPhone walks past it.
 That’s the core difference between these two trackers, and it’s not close.

 Monimoto 9 has its own GPS receiver and LTE-M cellular modem with an embedded eSIM that works in 100+ countries.
-It doesn't need anyone else's phone.
-It connects to GPS satellites directly, fixes its position within 5-10 meters, and sends that location over cellular every few minutes once triggered.
+It doesn’t need anyone else’s phone.
+It connects to GPS satellites directly and sends its location over cellular once triggered.

 For a motorcycle parked outside, this distinction is everything.
 A thief loads your bike into a van, drives to a warehouse, and there might not be a single iPhone within Bluetooth range for hours.
-Monimoto tracks continuously through the walls.
+Monimoto keeps using its own cellular connection where coverage is available instead of waiting for a passing phone.

 Theft Alerts: Where AirTag Completely Fails